maauditore/swot-coastal-eddy-study/README.md

 ## Description

-This repository was used to produce the results of my paper on a coastal eddy study near the Algerian Bassin thanks to SWOT data.
+This repository was used to produce the results of my paper on the alongshore propagation of a coastal eddy in the Algerian Basin thanks to SWOT data.

 ## Input data